 Check the appropriate boxes and then fill in your name, date the form and place your signature.

 Take the completed and signed form and the other required documents with you to the appointment of IND.
-Your passport picture together with your fingerprints will be taken at the appointment by an official of Dutch Immigration
+Your passport picture together with your fingerprints will be taken during the appointment by an official of Dutch Immigration.

 As soon as you receive your residence permit, you should make an appointment with City Hall to register in the Municipal Records Database.
 You can call City Hall on 14043 (Monday to Friday between 8 am and 5 pm) to make an appointment.
 After the voice-response and the beep, please clearly speak the word MAASTRICHT.

 Then wait for the operator and clearly state that you wish to make an appointment for a registration in the GBA that falls outside the GBA-registration sessions at the university because you are an exchange student.